 When it's time to call 1-800-GO-PEMCO.
 Anytime you'd like a review of your policy's coverage, a PEMCO Customer Service representative will be glad to help.
 You'll also want to call if you're renting for business, using the car for more than 28 days or planning to drive outside the United States or Canada.
 Special limitations may apply in those situations.

-Bottom line, what the insurance pros do.
+Bottom line, do what the insurance pros do.
 In an informal office poll, we found that many PEMCO employees opt for the rental agency's additional coverage when they rent cars.
 Their rationale: The added peace of mind is worth price, knowing a mishap with the rental car won't affect their vacation.
 Rental agency insurance means no out-of-pocket expense or travel delays after an accident.
 Also, drivers may not have to file a claim under their own insurance at all, provided there are no injuries and no damage to any other car or property.

 Share on social media